pwin/owlready2/README.rst

   - Fix bug on blank node deletion in RDFlib/SPARQL support
   - Fix data loss in Restriction modification
   - Fix 'no query solution' error in search()
+  - Fix literal support in RDF lists, causing "TypeError: '<' not supported between instances of 'NoneType' and 'int'" when saving ontologies

 Links
 -----